George “Gef” Farmer, Ph.D.

 Lei Wang, Ph.D.

-I received my Ph.D. degree in pharmacodynamics at the University of Florida in August 2016.
+I received my Ph.D. degree in Pharmacodynamics/Neuroscience at the University of Florida in August 2016.
 During my PhD training, I studied how the brain renin-angiotensin system regulate behavioral, endocrine, and cardiovascular responses to psychological stress.
 My research has revealed that deletion of angiotensin type 1 a receptor (AT1a) from the PVN attenuated anxiety-like behavior and diminished sympathetic excitation and pressor response to restraint stress (Wang L et al Physiological Genomics 2016).
-These altered behavioral and sympatho-cardiovacular responses may be the results of attenuated CRH transcription in the PVN caused by loss of AT1a signaling pathway.
+The altered behavioral and sympatho-cardiovacular responses may be the results of attenuated CRH transcription in the PVN caused by loss of AT1a signaling pathway.
 Consistent with these results, I also found that optogenetic activation of AT1a neurons within the PVN significantly increased the blood pressure.
 Another study during my Ph.D. focused on the stress-relieving effect of brain angiotensin converting enzyme 2 (ACE2), the enzyme that convers angiotensin-II (Ang-II) to angiotensin-(1-7), which can activate mas receptor (MasR).
 This study demonstrated that overexpression of ACE2 in the brain decreased anxiety-like behavior by promoting MasR-mediated GABAergic inhibitory neurotransmission within the basolateral amygdala (Wang L et al Neuropharmacology 2016).
-The third study of my Ph.D. dissertation showed that selective overexpression of ACE2 in CRH-producing neurons inhibited the activation of the hypothalamic-adrenal-pituitary (HPA) axis and reduced anxiety-like behavior.
+The third study of my Ph.D. dissertation showed that selective overexpression of ACE2 in CRH-producing neurons inhibited the activation of the hypothalamic-adrenal-pituitary (HPA) axis and reduced anxiety-like behavior (Wang LA et al Neuropharmacology 2018).
 Combined, these three studies suggest that brain renin-angiotensin system is heavily involved in the regulation of behavioral, endocrine, and sympatho-cardiovacular responses to stress.

 Wang L, Hiller H, Smith JA, de Kloet AD, Krause EG. Angiotensin type 1a receptors in the paraventricular nucleus of the hypothalamus control cardiovascular reactivity and anxiety-like behavior in male mice.
 Physiological Genomics.
 2016.